MiroHel96/operation-of-computer-networks/implement-port-security.md

 I opened S1 Command Line Interface and entered to configuration mode.
 Port security is configured into each interface, I issued command `interface range fastEthernet 0/1 -2` and issued command `switchport port-security` to enable port security in F0/1 and F0/2 interfaces.

 Next I issued command `switchport port-security maximum 1`, this command allows only one device to access the port.
 Interfaces in this excersise are also configured to dynamically learn MAC addresses of devices.
-This can be configured with command `switchport port-security mac-address sticky` after configuring sticky address to the switch, I configured port security violation which allows different modes to be used.
+This can be configured with command `switchport port-security mac-address sticky` after configuring sticky address to the switch, I configured port security violation which allows different actions to be configured for the port by system administrator.
+These violations are in Cisco switches `shutdown(default)`, `restrict` and `protect`.

+More detail description of each violation:
+- Shutdown, the port is set to error-disabled state immediately, port LED is turned off and syslog message is sent.
+Violation counter is incrementet.
+The port must be manually switched back on by the administrator.
+- Restrict, the port drops packets with unknown source Mac until sufficient number of secure MAC addresses is dropped below the maxinum value or the maximum value is increased.
+Increments violation counter and sends a syslog message.
+- Protect, same procedure as restrict and no syslog sent.
+The least secure choice of security violation modes.

 In this excersise I issued command `switchport port-security violation restrict`, it keeps the port active, drops packets from unknown MACs, and generates a log message.